 Action #3 In this digital age, we have too many photos of an occasion.
 Pare down on photos.

 Choose the few (even one or two) best of every pose and discard the others.
 If you don’t do this now, the task will have to be done later when you have even more photos to work through.

 Action #4 Find the best resource materials to help you in this task.

 Purchase the Photo Scribe Start Up Package.
 This package contains many resources to help you to make sense of your photos and to tell the stories you ought not to lose.
-(If you are a scrapbook professional, you will do well to purchase the Photo Scribe Teacher Package.

 I hope you find these suggestions useful in writing the stories behind our photos.